jinayshah86/notebook/docs/python/testing/pytest/markers.md

 condition is true, and are not counted towards test suite failures.

 **Example:**

-For example, you can use the `skipif` mark to always skip a test when executing on Windows:
+you can use the `skipif` mark to always skip a test when executing on Windows:

 ```python
 import sys